 “How about a flat white?” one of my dining-mates swiftly suggested.
 “It’s an Australian classic.”
 I nodded, he nodded, the waiter nodded, and that was that.
 My first coffee-ordering experience, about as embarrassing as I imagined it would be.

 At least, to me it was.
 My companions were quick to reassure.
-Drip coffee, they said, the kind that flows from insulated carafes as freely as water in most American restaurants, is rarely found in Australia.
-Instead, coffee Down Under is primarily espresso-based and made to order.
+Drip coffee, they said, the kind that flows from insulated carafes as freely as water in most American restaurants, is rarely found Down Under.
+Instead, coffee in Australia is primarily espresso-based and made to order.
 And while independent coffee shops typically reign supreme, even the menus at local chains focus on espresso and offer the option to drink from an actual mug.
 As I sipped my creamy $4.50 coffee, the heat drained from my cheeks and I began to understand that the difference wasn’t just in price and name but also in culture.
 We ordered one more round, then another, and spent several hours chatting, nursing our drinks and picking at our avocado-adorned breakfasts.

 After perfecting your order, prepare to hang out for a few minutes.
 Baristas have to measure and pull espresso, steam and froth milk, and create a signature swirl for you, plus a half dozen or so other eager coffee drinkers.
 Don’t fret; a good flat white, cap, or long black is worth the wait and the coinage.